LavlinskiyNikita/LavlinskiyNikita/README.md

 ## 👨🏻‍💻  hobbies and personal qualities:
  - sport: bicycle 🚴‍♂️
  - custom keyboards ⌨️
- - не курю 🚬
+ - I do not smoke 🚬
- - не пью  🍾
+ - I do not drink  🍾

 ## technology stack
 ### 🛠 Languages & tools